 What is the REAL ID Act 2020?

 At present, American citizens can board domestic flights within the United States using a driver’s license as a form of identification.
-This is no longer the case with the introduction of the REAL ID Act.
+This will no longer be the case with the introduction of the REAL ID Act.
 The REAL ID Act establishes new minimum-security protocols for certain acts, including travel.

 What Is the REAL ID?

 REAL ID is an amendment to the existing US driver’s license.
 This means that, if your current driver’s license is not REAL ID-compliant, you will need to update it with your local DMV.
-The restrictions surrounding REAL ID come into force in October 2021, so act sooner rather than later to beat the rush as the deadline approaches.
+The restrictions surrounding REAL ID were originally planned to come into force in 2020, but the deadline was pushed back to May 3, 2023.
+Nevertheless, it’s a good idea to act sooner rather than later to beat the rush as the deadline approaches.

 How Do I Know if My Driver’s License or Identification Card Is a REAL ID?